ensdomains/docs/ens-improvement-proposals/ensip-14-platform-source-parameter.md

 This proposal suggests a social convention that generates the secret from a combination of the first **4 bytes of the namehash**, plus another **4 bytes for user referrals**, combined with the appropriate number of random bytes.

-The first 16 chars of the secret would be the platform name and the next 14 would be used as an identifier of the user referral.
+In hex formatted string it means that the first 8 chars of the secret would be the platform name and the next 8 would be used as an identifier of the user referral.
 For example, if the above was registered via ensfairy, the secret would be:

 > 0x **1b7f8b3c** **612c63bc** c635528d3b7196bc89d13566c1be2068af0cad6fb3ecebf0
 >